YuhaoSu/gbart/README.md

 * Tune the parameters of both BART and GBART model.
 Please refer to the generated part.

 * One more advcanced thing that worth to explore: During the group searching process, we may need to set some threshold to control the variable selection.
-I fix it to be 85 percent of the best, you can tune it by change that constant to be an attribute in **get_pair(dataset)**.
+I fix it to be 85 percent of the best, you can tune it by change that constant to be an attribute in **get_pair(dataset)**

-## Announcement

-Since our algorithm only focuses on at most second order and assume no overlapping.
-We believe group searching with higher order and overlapping will result in better performance.
-Contributions for higher orders and extension are welcomed.
-For details of "orders and overlapping", please refer to our paper.